Charles Hoff: Athletics career

 Hoff set his first world record in the pole vault on 22 July 1922 in Copenhagen with 4.12 metres.
 He increased this record to 4.21 metres exactly one year later in the same city, then to 4.23 metres on 13 August 1925 in Oslo, and finally on 27 September 1925 when he jumped 4.25 metres at a meet in Turku.
 The record stood until May 1927, when American Sabin Carr jumped 4.27 metres.
 Hoff was the first Norwegian athlete to establish a world record, the only to do so before World War II, and the only Norwegian ever to do so in a jumping event.
 After World War II, world records have been set by several Norwegian throwers and runners: Sverre Strandli, Audun Boysen, Egil Danielsen, Terje Pedersen, Grete Waitz, Ingrid Kristiansen and Trine Hattestad.

+Hoff won two British AAA Championships titles in the long jump and pole jump events at the 1922 AAA Championships.

 Internationally he competed at the 1924 Summer Olympics, in both 400 and 800 metres.
 He reached the semi-final in the 400 metres and finished eighth in the 800 metres final.
 He did not participate in the pole vault due to an injured ankle.
 He was the Norwegian champion in the 200 metres from 1923 and 1924, in the 400 metres from 1924, in the pole vault from 1922, 1923, 1924, 1925 and 1933, and in the triple jump from 1922 and 1923.
 Representing the sports club Torshaug IF, Hoff won the King's Cup twice.
 In total he held fourteen Norwegian records in 200, 400 and 800 metres, long jump and pole vault.

 In the winter of 1926, Hoff toured the United States, staging show competitions as a part of a varieté performance group.
 Among other things he beat Olympic gold medalist Harold Osborn in a heptathlon competition.
 He also set several unofficial world indoor records.
 Following this tour, however, he was considered to be a professional sportsperson.
 This affected his eligibility to compete in the sport of athletics as a whole, since the sport was governed under amateur rules at the time.
 Hoff explained that the paid performances were necessary to earn a living, as the Amateur Athletic Union had withheld some money that had been promised to Hoff in advance, but to no avail.
 Thus, when jumping a new world record of 4.32 metres in Hønefoss on 27 September 1931, the record was not ratified by the International Amateur Athletics Federation.